Consider implementing an RFID system to improve efficiency and reduce costs.

 Implement an RFID system to improve efficiency and reduce costs

-Radio frequency identification (RFID), which uses radio waves to automatically identify goods or people, is on the rise and often used in the retail, manufacturing and transportation industries.
+RFID is on the rise in the retail, manufacturing and transportation industries.
 How does the technology work?
 Usually, a serial number is stored on a microchip that's attached to an antenna.
 The chip and the antenna are called an RFID transponder or an RFID tag.
 A reader is used to capture the information from the transponder and transfer it to a computer.
 Software on the computer allows you to manipulate the data for your needs.

 RFID offers several advantages over barcodes.
-Goods can be identified individually with a unique code whereas barcodes can only identify product categories.
-Unlike barcodes that must be read with a scanner that's pointed directly at the barcode, an RFID reader can pick up serial numbers from a distance, up to 20 feet away in some instances.
-They can also read hundreds of codes in seconds while barcodes must be scanned individually.
+It can identify goods individually with a unique code, whereas barcodes can only identify product categories.
+Unlike barcodes, which must be read with a scanner pointed directly at the code, an RFID reader can pick up serial numbers from a distance – up to 20 feet away in some instances.
+They can read hundreds of codes in seconds, while barcodes must be scanned individually.
 They can also reduce the labor costs associated with reading barcodes.
-On the downside, RFID systems can be expensive, with readers costing upwards of $1,000 a piece and RFID tags starting at about 20 cents each and going up to several dollars each.
+On the downside, RFID systems can be expensive, with readers costing upward of $1,000 apiece and RFID tags starting at about 20 cents and going up to several dollars each.

 - Asset tracking